aravinda-1402/Face-mask-detection/README.md

 ## Dataset

-* I used OpenCV to capture my own images to create a dataset of train and test images
+* I have used OpenCV to capture my own images to create a dataset of train and test images

 **COVID-19 face mask detector:::::**